A multi-chroic kinetic inductance detectors array using hierarchical phased array antenna: Conclusion

 \section{Conclusion}

 We have shown a new multi-chroic kinetic inductance detectors array design using broadband hierarchical phased-array antenna.
-The dark and blackbody measurements suggest the array performance is as expected.
+Preliminary results from dark and blackbody measurements are analyzed.
+The overall optical efficiency are estimated.
 Further measurements are needed for beam characterization.

 The datasets generated during and analysed during the current study are available from the corresponding author on reasonable request.